 Many fresh-faced English language teachers landing on exotic shores with a shiny new TEFL certificate struggle with this one.
 An oft-heard complaint among foreign teachers is that they aren’t afforded the respect given to the local teachers.

-Learning the local language can be a sure-fire way to improve your behavior management skills.
-Expectations can be made explicit from the beginning when you have the ability to speak the students’ L1.
-It’ll also aid in ensuring smooth transitions between lesson activities, ensuring best use is made of the time available.
+Learning the local language can be a sure-fire way to improve your classroom management skills.
+Expectations can be made explicit from the beginning when you have the ability to speak the students’ native tongue.
+It will also aid in ensuring smooth transitions between lesson activities, ensuring effective use is made of the time available.

 6. It’s a teacher’s tool, not a student crutch

-Though the bilingual method employs the students’ native language, it’s important to note that it’s predominantly the teacher who makes use of L1.
-This distinguishes it from the grammar-translation method which relies more on rote learning and the translation of texts.
+Though the bilingual method employs the students’ native language, it’s important to note that it’s predominantly the teacher who makes use of the native tongue.

 The bilingual method focuses more on using the language for oral communication.
 Students won’t be using their native tongue much in the classroom.